golanlevin/60-212/2026/assignments/assignment_3_color.md

 	* **Voronoi diagram** — generate cells from points and assign cell colors so that their accumulated areas approach the target proportions.
 	* **Truchet tiling** — design motifs whose colored regions collectively approach 60-30-10.

 This list is not exhaustive; the assignment invites your ingenuity in devising a way of achieving approximately the correct area proportions.
-For example, in [this demo](https://editor.p5js.org/golan/sketches/ZZ6Znukpo), I access the app's pixel buffer in order to measure the true color distribution, and in the example shown below I used a flocking algorithm:
+For example, in [this demo](https://editor.p5js.org/golan/sketches/ZZ6Znukpo), I access the app's pixel buffer in order to measure the true color distribution:

+and in the example shown below I used a flocking algorithm to achieve the 60-30-10 proportions:
 ![flocking-60-30-10](https://raw.githubusercontent.com/golanlevin/60-212/refs/heads/main/2026/assignments/img/3/603010_flocking.jpg)

 *Finally:*